1010.00, Use of Force

 18.104.22.168.1.
 When a person(s) engages in physical resistance or indicates the intent to engage in physical resistance.

 22.214.171.124.2.
-Members may use aerosol restraints on vicious or aggressive animals, when the presence of those animals interferes with the safety of the members or the execution of a police function or completion of a mission.
+Members may use aerosol restraints on vicious or aggressive animals, when the presence of those animals interferes with the safety of the members or the public, the execution of a police function, or completion of a mission.

 126.96.36.199.
 Restricted Uses.